vagnervst/pagarme-js/README.md

   .then(transactions => console.log(transactions))
 ```

-> IMPORTANT: Never use API key on the browser, you should use encription key for client side usage.
+> :warning: Never use API keys in the browser, you should use encryption keys instead.

-* Using encryption key:
+#### Using encryption key:

 ```javascript
 import pagarme from 'pagarme'